 -WHAT IS THE WORST THING ABOUT WHAT YOU DO?

--IF YOU WEREN’T DESIGNING, WHAT WOULD YOU BE DOING?
+-IF YOU WEREN’T (fill in the blank), WHAT WOULD YOU BE DOING?

 -WHAT INSPIRES YOU?

 Great work by other people simultaneously inspires me and scares the shit out of me.
 If I spend 20min looking through a design book for example, I will become very inspired and also intimidated.
 This combination of excitement and terror usually gets me to do something cool.
 Pretty much anyone that has done something unique and exciting will get my creative heart beating.
 I watched Ken Robinson talk about education the other day and his unbelievable public speaking ability inspired me to finish the logo for my thesis project.